ArkadSt/minecraft-instance-manager-cli/README.md

 MacOS:      ~/Library/Application Support/minecraft
 ```

-Minecraft folder is a symlink that is targeted at the selected instance folder.
+Minecraft folder becomes a symlink, targeted at the selected instance folder.

 ## How to manage Minecraft instances
 Instance folder can be managed just like a normal Minecraft folder.